Boriszn/ServiceBus.EventAgregator/README.md

 # ServiceBus EventAgregator

 Logic container for collecting events and decouple Publisher/Sender and Subscriber logic and use it independently.
 Based on Azure Service Bus.

-The project's idea based on [Martin Fowler Event Agregator Pattern](https://martinfowler.com/eaaDev/EventAggregator.html)
+The project inspired by [Martin Fowler Event Agregator Pattern](https://martinfowler.com/eaaDev/EventAggregator.html)

 ## Installation